dominicpalmer/dotfiles/windows/README.md

 6. Add USERPROFILE and HOME local user environment variables with the value **C:\Users\\\<username>**, if they don't already exist
 7. Create a **C:\bin** folder add to it the aliasing CMD scripts found in this repo, used to open frequently used programs.
 Add the folder to `PATH`
 8. Force Outlook to instantly mark emails as read upon clicking by heading to Reading Pane settings and changing time to mark read as 0
+9. Install Rainmeter, then install and use the TaskbarX skin

 ### Software

 Install and configure useful software and add startup scripts to **C:\bin** where neccessary:

 - 7Zip
-- Windows Terminal (per instructions below)
+- Windows Terminal
 - sysinternals (place in **C:\bin** and add to `PATH`)
 - WireShark
 - Firefox (import useful bookmarks and configure addons/UI)
-- Python (per instructions below)
+- Python
 - Chocolatey
-- Node (per instructions below)
+- Node
 - AutoHotKey (set **qwerty-extend.ahk** to run at startup with admin rights via Task Scheduler)
 - Postman
 - Sourcetree
 - Visual Studio (per instructions in **./visual-studio/README.md**)
-- VSCode (import settings from the default gist, then create a new copy for the new machine)
+- VSCode

 Refresh on common Windows tooling aliases for quick startup via *Win+R*: